Past Memorial Sites

 Secretary Ban Ki-moon visited the devastation, and brought back the tattered flag that was flying outside the UN offices in Algiers at the time fo the attack.
 "Torn and bruised, but still proud and unbowed, this flag symbolizes the sacrifice of our colleagues, and our determination to persevere," he stated.

-The Algiers memorial site contains the names of the deceased, statements, and online condolences.
+In Memoriam - Algiers (11 December 2007) contains the names of the deceased, past observances of the tragedy, official statements, photos and online condolences.

 A terrorist attack on the United Nations Headquarters in Baghdad on 19 August 2003, claimed the lives of 22 people.